Free Patterns

 Round 6: 1 double crochet in each stitch around (66)

-Round 7-13 : repeat round 6. *you may want to try on and stop early if it reaches your desired length.
+Round 7-13 : repeat round 6. *You may want to try on and stop early if it reaches your desired length.
 I like my beanies to go to the eyebrow.
 I also sometimes will throw in some cross-over treble crochet stitches to add interest.
 I usually border the last row by working in the back loop only for a round of single crochet.

 This was a super quick post.
 I didn’t take a lot of time to write it all word for word, but I hope it helps you get a perfect messy bun beanie in a jiffy!
 These usually take only about 30 minutes for me when using a #5 yarn and about 45 minutes for a #4 yarn so this is absolutely a quick beanie once you get the pattern memorized.